Dutch American Friendship Treaty

 About Me

-I moved to Amsterdam to live with my Dutch girlfriend in February of 2018.
+I moved to Amsterdam in February of 2018.
 The Dutch American Friendship Treaty Visa has allowed me to live in the Netherlands and pursue work as a freelancer.
 I currently work as a YouTube expert, advising companies and individuals on how to grow and leverage their YouTube channels.
 In my free time, I enjoy playing basketball, golf, and exploring everything this city has to offer.

 Follow Me